ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 return param_scale * rel_step_sz
 ```

-One crucial detail that one can easily get wrong (I did) is that the RMS is [calculated on a single parameter tensor](https://github.com/veritable-tech/transformers/blob/8dcc2dfc2bdbd2e4838c7aa3a1e1775a0d23de5a/src/transformers/optimization.py#L548)(a matrix or a vector).
-The learning rate is scaled by the magnitude of the entire weight matrix or vector, not the magnitude of a single parameter.
+The $RMS(X_{t−1})$ notation might make you think that the RMS is calculated on the parameters of the entire model.
+But the RMS is in fact [calculated on a single parameter tensor](https://github.com/veritable-tech/transformers/blob/8dcc2dfc2bdbd2e4838c7aa3a1e1775a0d23de5a/src/transformers/optimization.py#L548) (a matrix or a vector).
+This makes sense because we want the learning rate scale to closely follow the scale of the parameters.
+(The `p_data_fp32` below is a tensor.)

 ```python
 state["RMS"] = self._rms(p_data_fp32)